Int-Angel/Meal-planner/README.md

 * User can save week plans to be able to use them later
 * User can choose to have a private profile, which is not visible for anyone else
 * User can click on a random generator button that will create a random week plan with random food.
-* User can orginize recepies with tags
+* User can orginize recipes with tags
-    * User can search recepies with tags
+    * User can search recipes with tags

 ### 2. Screen Archetypes